James Bond: Public reception

 The James Bond franchise enjoys widespread popularity across the world.
-In 2014, it was estimated that approximately 20% of the world’s population has watched at least one Bond film.
+In 2014, it was estimated that approximately 20% of the world's population has watched at least one Bond film.

-In 2012, the polling organisation YouGov conducted a survey of American Bond fans, categorizing responses by age, sex, and political affiliation.
+In 2012, the polling organisation YouGov conducted a survey of American Bond fans, categorising responses by age, sex and political affiliation.
 All groups selected Sean Connery as their favourite Bond actor.
 A 2018 poll found that 47% of American adults had seen at least one Bond film, with 27% having seen every film.

-Queen Elizabeth II met the first of her six James Bond's, Sean Connery, at the world premiere of You Only Live Twice in 1967, and according to royal biographer Gyles Brandreth: "She really did love all the early James Bond films”, preferring the earlier films, “before they got so loud.”
-Several prominent politicians have also been fans of the franchise, including John F. Kennedy, Ronald Reagan, and Kim Jong Il.
+Queen Elizabeth II met the first six actors to play James Bond on the screen.
+She met Connery at the world premiere of You Only Live Twice in 1967, and, according to the royal biographer Gyles Brandreth: "She really did love all the early James Bond films", preferring the earlier films, "before they got so loud".
+Several prominent politicians have also been fans of the franchise, including John F. Kennedy, Ronald Reagan and Kim Jong Il.

 Criticisms

 The James Bond character and related media have received a number of criticisms and reactions across the political spectrum, and are still highly debated in popular culture studies.
 Some observers accuse the Bond novels and films of misogyny and sexism.
-Geographers have considered the role of exotic locations in the movies in the dynamics of the Cold War, with power struggles among blocs playing out in the peripheral areas.
-Other critics claim that the Bond films reflect imperial nostalgia.
 In September 2021, No Time to Die director Cary Fukunaga described Sean Connery's version of Bond as 'basically a rapist'.
 The franchise has on occasion also been a target of religious criticism.
 In 1962, Vatican City's official newspaper L'Osservatore Romano condemned the film Dr. No, referring to it as "a dangerous mixture of violence, vulgarity, sadism and sex".
 However, in 2012, the newspaper went on to give positive reviews to the film Skyfall.

+Geographers have considered the role of exotic locations in the movies in the dynamics of the Cold War, with power struggles among blocs playing out in the peripheral areas.
+Other critics claim that the Bond films reflect imperial nostalgia.